Plantation complexes in the Southern United States: Kitchen yard

 The detached brick kitchen building at the former Lowry Plantation outside of Marion, Alabama.
 The main house is wood-frame with brick columns and piers.

-A variety of domestic and lesser agricultural structures surrounded the main house on all plantations.
-Most plantations possessed some, if not all, of these outbuildings, often called dependencies, commonly arranged around a courtyard to the rear of the main house known as the kitchen yard.
+A variety of domestic and lesser agricultural structures surrounded the main house.
+Most plantations possessed some or all of these outbuildings, often called dependencies, commonly arranged around a courtyard to the rear of the main house known as the kitchen yard.
 They included a cookhouse (separate kitchen building), pantry, washhouse (laundry), smokehouse, chicken house, spring house or ice house, milkhouse (dairy), covered well, and cistern.
 The privies would have been located some distance away from the plantation house and kitchen yard.

 The cookhouse or kitchen was almost always in a separate building in the South until modern times, sometimes connected to the main house by a covered walkway.
-This separation was partially due to the cooking fire generating heat all day long in an already hot and humid climate.
+This separation was partly because the cooking fire generated heat all day long in an already hot and humid climate.
 It also reduced the risk of fire.
 Indeed, on many plantations the cookhouse was built of brick while when the main house was of wood-frame construction.
 Another reason for the separation was to prevent the noise and smells of cooking activities from reaching the main house.
 Sometimes the cookhouse contained two rooms, one for the actual kitchen and the other to serve as the residence for the cook.
-Still other arrangements had the kitchen in one room, a laundry in the other, and a second story for servant quarters.
+Other arrangements had the kitchen in one room, a laundry in the other, and a second story for servant quarters.
 The pantry could be in its own structure or in a cool part of the cookhouse or a storehouse and would have secured items such as barrels of salt, sugar, flour, cornmeal and the like.